-The full title of the subject that was posed to the candidates in the 2021 common competition to integrate the regional Institutes of Political Studies was:
+The full title of the question that was posed to the candidates in the 2021 common competition to integrate the regional Institutes of Political Studies was:

 “In light of your historical, cultural or artistic references, do you think that revolutions wipe the slate clean?”

-This time, the training subject that was closest was undoubtedly: “Are revolutions the condition of progress?”, notably because it confronted revolutions with time and history.
+This time, the mock exam question that was closest was undoubtedly: “Are revolutions the condition of progress?” notably because it confronted revolutions with time and history.
 Many of you had proposed your ideas for this training subject, which was also the one we had chosen for our Method in Contemporary Questions.
 It was therefore quite timely, and we hope that it was useful to you!

 The correction: Do revolutions wipe out the past?

-Definitions: This reflection joins the ambiguities resulting from the multiplicity of definitions around the word revolution : Definitions of Revolutions, [develop here all the definitions, in particular in the astronomical domain, to show clearly that the paradox of the subject is already in the word itself].
+Definitions: This reflection joins the ambiguities resulting from the multiplicity of definitions around the world revolution: Definitions of Revolutions [develop here all the definitions, in particular in the astronomical domain, to show clearly that the paradox of the question is already in the word itself].
 To make a clean slate is to start again from scratch, and to have nothing to do with what existed until now, to rebuild everything from scratch.
-The notion of tabula rasa, even if it is different from the expression to make a clean slate, keeps a philosophical connotation, this blank paper being the symbol of various philosophical doctrines from Aristotle to Kant.
+The notion of tabula rasa, even if it is different from the expression to make a clean slate, keeps a philosophical connotation, this blank paper being the symbol of various philosophical doctrines from Aristotle to Immanuel Kant.

 Answer key to the development